 The volume of the pish should be kept at or slightly softer than a conversational tone.
 Birds have excellent hearing and very loud pishes are likely to chase birds away rather than attract them.
 Similarly, too much pishing can easily desensitize the birds to the noise and they will no longer respond.

 While pishing is a favorite technique of many birders who haven't mastered mimicking bird calls, whether or not repetitive pishing is appropriate is hotly debated.
-Excessive pishing may disturb birds, drawing them away from their natural activities such as caring for nestlings, foraging or preening, and can thus negatively impact their behavior and survival.
+Excessive pishing may disturb birds, drawing them away from their natural activities such as caring for nestlings, foraging, or preening, and can thus negatively impact their behavior and survival.
 Pishing while in a group of birders may disrupt the views other birders have of the same species, or it may startle and scare away birds unfamiliar with the noise.
-To pish appropriately…
+To pish appropriately, use the following tips:

 - Avoid pishing in sensitive areas, such as near nesting sites or when a rare bird has been sighted.
 If recordings of bird calls are prohibited in an area, pishing may also be inappropriate.